Linerre/Jessie/README.md

 ## The `gsuite` dir
 Some Google Apps Scripts useful for my daily work.
 There will also be a web app for checking out some ebooks.
+The scripts here are just working, meaning they are far from perfect and I may not have enough time to refine them either.